dmoonmake/HarvestHub/README.md

     END $$;

-8. **Sample Data**:
+## Sample Data
 Optionally, you can populate your database with sample data for testing purposes.
-Run the following SQL script:
+Run the following SQL script,

     ```sh
     -- Insert sample users
     INSERT INTO users (first_name, last_name, email, password, is_admin) VALUES